PennyLaneAI/pennylane/doc/introduction/measurements.rst

 >>> circuit()
 0.0

-Now we allow the device to return stochastic results and increase the shot number.
+Now we set the device to return stochastic results, and increase the shot number.

 >>> dev.analytic = False
 >>> dev.shots = 10